bd2kccd/causal-rest-api/README.md

 }
 ````

-This POST request will summarize the data file and generate a response (JSON or XML) like below:
+This POST request will summarize the dataset file and generate a response (JSON or XML) like below:

 ````javascript
 {